Glaydah Namukasa: Writing

-Glaydah's young adult novel, Voice of a Dream, won the 2005/2006 Macmillan Writers Prize for Africa-Senior Prize She was awarded the 2006 Michael and Marylee Fairbanks International Fellowship to attend the Breadloaf Writers' Conference in Ripton, Vermont, USA.
+Namukasa’s young adult novel, Voice of a Dream, won the 2005–2006 Macmillan Writers’ Prize for Africa (Senior Prize).
+In 2006, she was awarded the Michael and Marylee Fairbanks International Fellowship, which enabled her to attend the Bread Loaf Writers’ Conference in Ripton, Vermont, United States.

-Her second novel, Deadly Ambition, was published in 2006 as part of the Crossing Borders project.
-In fall 2008 she was awarded the title of Honorary Fellow by the International Writers Program (IWP), University of Iowa, USA.
-She has also been a visiting writer in residence at City of Asylum Pittsburgh and Ledig House International writers' residence, Hudson, New York, where she began drafting her second novel.
-As a participant on Friends of Writing, she is working on her novel Crossing the Bramble Field with mentor Angela Barry.
-In 2012, her story "My New Home" was part of a project that featured African women on indigenous writing.
-Her short stories have been published in anthologies in Uganda, South Africa, Sweden and the UK, including in New Daughters of Africa (2019), edited by Margaret Busby.
-Namukasa has written three books for children, all published under the Pan African, Macmillan imprint.
+Her second novel, The Deadly Ambition, was published in 2006 as part of the Crossing Borders creative writing project.
+In the fall of 2008, Namukasa was awarded the title of Honorary Fellow by the International Writing Program (IWP) at the University of Iowa.

+She has also been a visiting writer in residence at City of Asylum Pittsburgh and at Ledig House International Writers’ Residency in Hudson, New York, where she began drafting her second novel.
+As a participant in the Friends of Writing project, she worked on her novel Crossing the Bramble Field with mentor Angela Barry.

+In 2012, her short story “My New Home” was part of a project highlighting African women writing in indigenous languages.

+Namukasa’s short fiction has appeared in anthologies published in Uganda, South Africa, Sweden, and the United Kingdom, including in New Daughters of Africa (2019), edited by Margaret Busby.
+In addition to fiction for adult audiences, she has written three books for children, all published under the Pan African imprint of Macmillan.